-The social lives of animals vary immensely and across many axes (Hinde 1976; Whitehead 1997; Hobson et al. 2019; Prox & Farine 2020).
-In some species, individuals live predominantly solitary lives, only interacting with others sporadically, while others form spectacular aggregations of many thousands.
-Similarly, while some species live in stable groups and form social bonds that last a lifetime (Mitani 2009; Bruck 2013; Dakin & Ryder 2020), in others social preferences may be weaker and the identity of social partners relatively unimportant.

-Variation among social systems is closely tied to ecological and evolutionary pressures faced by different populations (Kurvers et al. 2014; He et al. 2019; Evans et al. 2020; Cantor et al. 2021b).
-Variation in well-studied benefits (e.g. access to information, avoidance of predation) and costs (e.g. competition, parasitism) of social interactions across species likely explains why particular social systems are associated with specific environments (Leu et al. 2016) or taxonomic groups (Chak et al. 2017).
-However, given the ecological environment can also cause variation in social structure within populations (e.g. (Jordán et al. 2021)), it is important to decompose intra- and inter-specific variation in social structure.
-Because, the social structure of populations alters the direction of evolution (Fisher & McAdam 2017, 2019), determines the outcome of ecological processes like disease spread (Keeling & Eames 2005; White et al. 2021) identifying explanations for inter-specific variation in social structure has important implications and applications.
-Consequently, comparative approaches are popular with researchers examining the evolutionary ecology of sociality (Lukas & Clutton-Brock 2013; Lukas & Huchard 2014; Kappeler & Pozzi 2019).

-Nevertheless, there are substantial challenges in applying comparative approaches in socioecology, of which a major one is classifying or quantifying variation in animal social systems.
-Recent work (e.g. (Lang & Farine 2017; Prox & Farine 2020)) has begun to provide higher-dimensional classifications of sociality, but there remain limitations in the power and universality of these approaches, as qualitative classifications only provide coarse approximations.
+32 The social lives of animals vary immensely and across many axes (Hinde 1976; Whitehead 1997; Hobson et al. 2019; Prox & Farine 2020).
+In some species, individuals live 33 predominantly solitary lives, only interacting with others sporadically, while others form 34 spectacular aggregations of many thousands.
+Similarly, while some species live in stable 35 groups and form social bonds that last a lifetime (Mitani 2009; Bruck 2013; Dakin & Ryder 36 2020), in others social preferences can be weaker and the identity of social partners 37 relatively unimportant.
+Variation among social systems is closely tied to ecological and 38 39 evolutionary pressures faced by different populations (Kurvers et al. 2014; He et al. 2019; 40 Evans et al. 2020; Cantor et al. 2021b).
+Variation in well-studied benefits (e.g. access to 41 information, avoidance of predation) and costs (e.g. competition, parasitism) of social 42 interactions across species therefore creates associations between particular social systems 43 and specific environments (Leu et al. 2016) or taxonomic groups (Chak et al. 2017).
+44 However, given the ecological environment can also cause variation in social structure within 45 populations (e.g. (Jordán et al. 2021)), it is important to decompose intra- and inter-specific 46 variation in social structure.
+Because social structure alters the course of evolution (Fisher & 47 McAdam 2017, 2019), determines the outcome of ecological processes like disease spread 48 (Keeling & Eames 2005; White et al. 2017), and potentially influences a species' resilience to 49 global change (Fisher et al. 2021), understanding drivers of inter-specific variation in social structure has important implications and applications.
+Comparative approaches are popular 50 51 ways for researchers examining the evolutionary ecology of sociality to understand these processes (Lukas & Clutton-Brock 2013; Lukas & Huchard 2014; Kappeler & Pozzi 2019).
+52 Nevertheless, there are substantial challenges applying comparative approaches in 53 socioecology, of which a major one is classifying or quantifying variation in social systems.
+54 55 Recent work (e.g. (Lang & Farine 2017; Prox & Farine 2020)) has begun to provide higher-56 dimensional classifications of sociality, but there remain limitations in the power and universality of these approaches, as qualitative classifications only provide coarse approximations.
 Further, in many contexts, it is the specific pattern of interactions that plays a role rather than the type of social system per se.
-With the popularisation of social network analyses in behavioural ecology, the time is ripe to apply more quantitative comparisons that address diverse questions around interspecific variation in social structure and dynamics.
+With the popularisation of social network analyses in behavioural ecology, the time is ripe to apply more quantitative cross-species comparisons that address diverse questions around interspecific variation in social structure and dynamics.

-Social networks have become an integral part of a behavioural ecologist's toolkit (Farine & Whitehead 2015; Webber & Vander Wal 2019).
-They provide the link from individual behaviour to group- and population-level structure and outcomes (Fig. 1), and so help study various aspects of animal behaviour including dominance (Shizuka & McDonald 2012; Hobson et al. 2021a), cultural evolution (Voelkl & Noë 2008; Cantor et al. 2021a), and epidemiology (Keeling & Eames 2005; Bansal et al. 2007; White et al. 2017).
-Applications of network approaches in socioecology have grown rapidly and now encompass substantial geographic and taxonomic diversity, albeit with remaining biases (Webber & Vander Wal 2019).
+Social networks are an integral part of a behavioural ecologist's toolkit (Farine & 63 64 Whitehead 2015; Webber & Vander Wal 2019).
+By linking individual behaviour to group- and population-level structure and outcomes (Fig. 1), they have helped study diverse aspects of 65 animal behaviour including dominance (Shizuka & McDonald 2012; Hobson et al. 2021a), 66 67 cultural evolution (Voelkl & Noë 2008; Cantor et al. 2021a), and epidemiology (Keeling & 68 Eames 2005; Bansal et al. 2007; White et al. 2017).
+Applications of network approaches in 69 socioecology have grown rapidly and now encompass substantial geographic and taxonomic 70 diversity, albeit with remaining biases (Webber & Vander Wal 2019).